 A disciple could be defined as one who sits at the feet of another person in order to learn from that person.
 In the business world, we call this a mentee, intern, or apprentice.
 But the most accurate comparison would be a student teacher.
 The disciples and the apostle Peter referred to it as spiritual parenting, but Jesus called it disciple-making.

 Where can you find disciple-making in the Bible?
 The concept is everywhere.
 Here are just a few examples.
 Moses discipled Joshua, and yet the process was thwarted because although Joshua lived 110 years, he failed to make even one disciple (Joshua 1:1-9).
+Additionally, the parents, especially the fathers, failed to heed the command given by Moses in Deuteronomy 6 to teach their children.
 The tragic consequences of this were that the whole nation of Israel was plunged into the dark days of the Judges.
 And then we see the process in the life of the prophet Isaiah.
 You can read about his disciples in Isaiah 8.
 Isaiah foretold of another disciple-maker—John the Baptist.
 However, the clearest picture is modeled for us by the Lord Jesus and His relationship with the Father and then with His twelve.
 Not only was the Lord a disciple- maker, but He also was the disciple of His Father.
 How do we know that?
 He told us that He said and did exactly what He saw His Father do, demonstrating His submission to the Father.

 This is how Jesus made disciples.
 After consulting His Father in prayer, He selected twelve men and concentrated all His time and effort into them (Mark 3:13-14).
 Don’t miss this aspect of His strategy: He personally and intentionally spent ninety percent of His three years of public ministry investing in twelve ordinary, uneducated men (Acts 4:13-19).
 This amounted to about twenty-six thousand hours.